microsoft/microsoft-ui-xaml/specs/TitleBar/titlebar-functional-spec.md

 | `TitleBarExpandedHeight` | Double | 48px | Defines the expanded height for TitleBar. |

 There is no TitleBar.Height property.
-The height for TitleBar is configured in codebehind depending on whether there is content present in the `Header`, `Content`, and `Footer` content areas.
+The height for TitleBar is configured in codebehind depending on whether there is content present in the `ContentBefore`, `Content`, and `ContentAfter` content areas.
 TitleBar's height is set to `TitleBarCompactHeight` if no elements are present in the mentioned content areas, and `TitleBarExpandedHeight` if elements are present.
 As the content areas are empty by default, the default height for TitleBar is `TitleBarCompactHeight`.